OUTMANE-BEN-MOUSSA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 8-cwd_state writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
 The file 9-duplicate_last_line duplicates the last line of the file iacta.
 The file 10-no_more_js deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+The file 11-directories counts the number of directories and sub-directories in the current directory.
+The file 12-newest_files displays the 10 newest files in the current directory.